richafnu/Viva/Viva/glint/setup/benchmarks.md

 Benchmarks represent a comprehensive and current set of norms, which provide accurate and relevant comparisons for customers.
 Benchmarks are updated to reflect customer needs and emerging industry interests.

 > [!NOTE]
-> New benchmark creation will pause until all remaining customers of LinkedIn Glint are transitioned to Viva Glint.
-Once a robust sample of customers has migrated, benchmark refreshes will resume (projected for mid-2025).
-Until then, all existing benchmark suites will remain available to Viva Glint customers.
+> New benchmark creation is paused until all remaining customers of LinkedIn Glint are transitioned to Viva Glint.
+Once a robust sample of customers migrates, benchmark refreshes will resume (projected for late 2025).
+Until then, all existing benchmark suites remain available to Viva Glint customers.

 ## Benchmarks at a glance